Goosebumps (comics): Scholastic Publishing

-From 2006-2015, Scholastic printed 4 Goosebumps Graphix books.
+From 2006 to 2015, Scholastic printed 4 Goosebumps Graphix books.
 Each book contained multiple classic stories presented as a graphic novel, each by a different artist.
 10 stories in total were presented in 4 volumes in paperback and hardcover.

 Creepy Creatures

 This book includes the following graphic novel adaptations: The Werewolf of Fever Swamp adapted and illustrated by Gabriel Hernandez, The Scarecrow Walks At Midnight adapted and illustrated by Greg Ruth and The Abominable Snowman of Pasadena adapted and illustrated by Scott Morse.
 It was released in September 2006.

 Terror Trips

 This book includes the following graphic novel adaptations: Deep Trouble adapted and illustrated by Amy Kimberly Ganter, One Day At Horrorland adapted and illustrated by Jill Thompson and A Shocker on Shock Street adapted and illustrated by James Tolagson.
 It was released in March 2007.

 Scary Summer

 This book includes the following graphic novel adaptations: The Horror At Camp Jellyjam adapted and illustrated by Kyle Baker, Ghost Beach adapted and illustrated by Ted Naifeh and Revenge of The Lawn Gnomes adapted and illustrated by Dean Haspiel.
 It was released in July 2007.